mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "Thing's been singing and growing for at least three generations.
 Looks to be even older than that.
 Sort of a legend in town – Glad it survived."

-With the same gentleness she had shown him before, she took Jesse upon her back while I stared at the tree.
+With the same gentleness she had shown him before, she took Jathi upon her back while I stared at the tree.

 "Oi.
 Come on," she beckoned.